-Registered Psychotherapist, Owner
+Registered Psychotherapist, Founder

 Carly founded Carly Crawford Psychotherapy over 10 years ago (formally Find Your Voice Counselling).
-She is pleased to finally be able to have a space to provide MORE care to the community.
+As of July 2020, Carly is pleased to finally be able to have a space to provide MORE care to the community.
 Carly is excited to introduce you to the team below.
 We at CCP maintain high standard of care and all of our therapists are licensed, regulated and follow their professional governing bodies code of ethics.
 We all provide free 15 minute consults and agree to get back to client requests in a timely manner.
 We work to try and work on a sliding scale to meet the needs of all clients.

 Read below and learn more about our care.